Crazygird/Crazygird/README.md

 - 🚧 Here is my super cool [website!](https://crazygird.github.io) (in progress)

--Slightly in to exploiting stuff 😏
+- Slightly in to exploiting stuff 😏
   </br>
   </br>